 “Through Dr. Cotler’s leadership, Loyola’s new hepatology division will be a game-changer in the treatment of liver disease and the care of liver patients not just at Loyola but throughout the region,” said Larry Goldberg, president and CEO, LUHS.

 Also coming from the UIC medical center are physicians Jamie Berkes, MD, medical director, Liver Transplant; Eric Kallwitz, MD; and Natasha Walzer, MD.
 Joining the Loyola hepatology team from the University of Michigan Health System is Steve Scaglione, MD.

 Thomas Layden, MD, will be named professor of medicine, SSOM, and will be responsible for conducting clinical research trials in hepatology, gastrointestinal and infectious diseases.
 Dr. Layden was recruited from the UIC medical center where he served as head of the Department of Medicine and preceded Dr. Cotler as the director of the liver program.

 Susan Uprichard, PhD, has been named director of hepatology research at Loyola.
 She and Harel Dahari, PhD, will conduct research focusing on viral hepatitis B and C infection.
-Both are at UIC medical center and will join Loyola Sept.
+Both were at UIC medical center and joined Loyola Sept.
 1.